suleymanlaarabi/valorant-client/README.md

 This project was built using these technologies.

 - React.js
-- Node.js
 - CSS3
 - VsCode
 - Gsap
-- Mui Icon
+- Mui
+- Fire Base
+- Valorant API
+- Axios

 # Getting Started with Create React App